Adam Federici: Stoke City

 On 3 July 2018 Federici joined EFL Championship side Stoke City for an undisclosed fee.
 Federici spent the 2018–19 season as back-up to first choice Jack Butland playing in EFL Cup and FA Cup matches.
 His only Championship match came against Middlesbrough on 19 April 2019 with Butland absent due to parental leave.
 Federici began 2019–20 again as back-up to Butland, but played twice at the end of August after Stoke had made a bad start to the season with Butland making a number of errors.
 Butland was briefly restored as first-choice by Nathan Jones but some more errors lead to Federici playing in all the matches in October 2019.
 Jones was replaced by Michael O'Neill in November 2019 who reinstated Butland and Federici was moved to third choice.
 Federici was released by Stoke in July 2020 following the end of his contract.

-Macarthur
+Macarthur FC

-In July 2020, Federici was announced as Macarthur's third signing ahead of their debut season in the A-League.
+In July 2020, Federici was announced as Macarthur FC's third signing ahead of their debut season in the A-League.

 Federici was appointed club captain ahead of the 2021–22 Macarthur FC season, however, on 23 October 2021, shortly before the start of the season, he announced his retirement from professional football due to injury.